Combinatorial theorems in sparse random sets: A conditional proof of the main theorems

 The reason for doing things this way is twofold.
 First, it splits the proof into a deterministic part (the part we do now) and a probabilistic part (verifying the assumptions).
 Secondly, it splits the proof into a part that is completely general (again, the part we do now) and a part that depends more on the specific set $S$.
 Having said that, when it comes to verifying the assumptions, we do not do so for \textit{individual} sets $S$.
 Rather, we identify two broad classes of set $S$ that between them cover all the problems that have traditionally interested people.
 This second shift, from the general to the particular, will not be necessary until Section \ref{ProbII}.
 For now, the argument remains quite general.

-Our main theorem concerns a random subset $U=X_p$ with $p\geq p_0$, where $p_0$ will in applications be within a constant of the smallest it can possibly be.
-As we have already seen, we shall actually state a result about a sequence of $m$ random sets $U_1,\dots,U_m$.
-Suppose that we have chosen them, and that their associated measures are $\mu_1,\dots,\mu_m$.
-Let $\mu=m^{-1}(\mu_1+\dots+\mu_m)$.
-We shall be particularly interested in the following four properties that such a sequence of sets may have.
+Suppose now that $\mu_1, \dots, \mu_m$ are measures on a finite set $X$ and $\mu = m^{-1} (\mu_1 + \dots + \mu_m)$.
+In subsequent sections, we will take $\mu_1, \dots, \mu_m$ to be the associated measures of random sets $U_1, \dots, U_m$, each distributed as $X_p$, but for now we will continue to work deterministically.
+We shall be particularly interested in the following four properties that such a sequence of measures may have.

 \begin{properties*} \